US STOCKS-Wall Street hits highs as slowing job growth spurs stimulus bets

 The benchmark 10-year yield US10YT=RR hit its highest level since March at over 0.98%, helping support financial shares .SPSY which are highly sensitive to interest rates.

-Energy shares were also bolstered by gains in oil prices, with shares of Diamondback Energy Inc FANG.O up 11.6% and Occidental Petroleum OXY.N up 10.7%.
+Energy shares were also bolstered by gains in oil prices, with shares of Diamondback Energy Inc FANG.O and Occidental Petroleum OXY.N surging.

+"There is just a lot of catch-up happening with those sectors and sub-sectors that have really struggled year to date," said Eric Freedman, chief investment officer at U.S. Bank Wealth Management.

-Positive coronavirus vaccine updates from drugmakers have raised hopes for an economic recovery next year and overshadowed worries over a surge in U.S. infections, setting the major indexes up for another week of gains after the benchmark S&P 500 surged over 10% in November.
+Positive coronavirus vaccine updates from drugmakers have raised investor hopes for an economic recovery next year and overshadowed worries over a surge in U.S. infections.

-In company news, Boeing BA.N shares fell 1.9% as a top company executive said the company is reducing production of its 787 Dreamliner for the fourth time in 18 months.

-Advancing issues outnumbered declining ones on the NYSE by a 3.18-to-1 ratio; on Nasdaq, a 2.55-to-1 ratio favored advancers.

 (Additional reporting by Shriya Ramakrishnan and Medha Singh in Bengaluru; Editing by Anil D'Silva, Sriraj Kalluvila and Diane Craft)